sjwaight/azure-list-manager-sample/readme.md

 Depending on the Region, and time of day, the template will take around 10 minutes to deploy.
 You should receive no errors.
 If you do, please [open an issue](https://github.com/sjwaight/azure-list-manager-sample/issues) on the origianl repository so we can take a look - please make sure to include your error message.

-The bicep file will deploy all resources, as well as setting up the following items:
+The Bicep file will deploy all resources, as well as setting up the following items:

 - A User-Assigned [Managed Service Identity](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) (MSI) which will be used by the Azure Function to read Secrets from the Azure Key Vault
 - Create the necessary Azure Key Vault Secrets used by the Azure Function